 - Metra reserves the right to ban bikes on trains during special events like St. Patrick’s Day Parade, Blues Festival, Taste of Chicago, Lollapalooza, and the Air and Water Show.
-There will be advanced notice posted on metrarail.com.
+There will be advance notice posted on metra.com.

 The South Shore Line’s Bikes on Trains program is now being offered on 18 weekday trains.
 Bike rack-equipped train cars are clearly marked with a bike symbol prominently located on the windows of each car.

 Each bike car consists of one bike rack, which can hold approximately 12-13 bikes.
 Bike rack equipped cars will be available on select weekend/holiday and select weekday trains from April through October.
 For a list of trains and stations, see this map and schedule.

 - Bikes may not be permitted during special event weekends such as: Blues Festival, Taste of Chicago, Lollapalooza, and the Air & Water Show.